 Benchtop and Speed lathes are very simple in construction and limited in the swing as well as sizes.
 These lathes can fit anywhere in the benchtop of your room or garage.
-They are mainly for turning wood projects.
-The main components of these lathes are
+They are mainly for turning DIY wood projects.
+The main components of these lathes are-

 - tool rest

 These are purely hand-controlled machines.
 In benchtop lathe, you can have the advantage of a higher turning speed but with less versatility.

 Benchtop lathes and speed lathes are often known as mini or midi lathes for their smaller sizes.
-Here in this article we demonstrated a clear definition of a midi lathe.
+Here in this article, I have demonstrated a clear definition of a midi lathe.
 They are used to create wood bowls, pens, baseball bats, hollow forms, wood platters, lidded boxes, ornaments, toys, furniture spindles, metal keyrings, and so on.